ADEYEMIBolaji/Predicting_Trip_Price/README.md

 ## Model Deployment

 The best estimator (saved as `saved_trip_price.pkl`) was deployed using Gradio.
-The local URL for accessing the deployed model is [http://127.0.0.1:7874](http://127.0.0.1:7874).
+The local URL for accessing the deployed model is [http://127.0.0.1:7874] try this (https://6acd192772c4aea8f0.gradio.live).
 ![Screenshot of Web interface Preview](https://imgur.com/iJQiRW2.png)

 ### Requirements